jittering/traefik-kop/README.md

 For a container with a single exposed service, or where all services use the same IP, the latter is sufficient.

+### Load Balancer Merging

+If your service is running on multiple nodes and load balanced by traefik, you can enable merging of load balancers by adding the following label to your container:

+- `kop.merge-lbs=true`

+When set, kop will check in redis for an existing definition and, if found, append it's service address to the ones already present.

+This setting is off by default as there are some cases where it could cause an issue, such as if your node's IP changes.
+In this case, the dead IP would be left in place and the new IP would get added to the list, causing some of your traffic to fail.

 ### Container Networking

 If your container is configured to use a network-routable IP address via an